-Beside the parish church, which has been enlarged in the years 1811 and 1812 and is dedicated to Saint Bartholomew the Apostle, also the Lourdes chapel belongs to the ecclesiastic buildings of great interest in the village.
-This chapel has been built on the slope above the Lourdes grotto and contains a life-size statue of the Virgin Mary by the artist Hans Posch (1920-2011).
-The grotto is accessible from Flirsch via a trail in a 15-minutes’ walk.
-Worth visiting is also the Flirsch carving (Schnitzstube Flirsch) and the alpine dairy, where local farmer’s products are produced.
+One of the buildings of great interest is the Lourdes Chapel which rises on the slope above the Lourdes Grotto, and contains a life-size statue of the Virgin Mary by the artist Hans Posch (1920-2011).
+The grotto is accessible from Flirsch in a 15-minute walk.
+Worth visiting is also the Arlberg Dairy, a small alpine diary which is specialized in the production of old Tyrolean cheese varieties.